-- 25 Ibid., 1649. - 26 This refers to Russian administration clerks evacuated to the East as well as to the interned subjects of Germany or Austria-Hungary.
-Cotton Products Joint-Stock Company of K. Scheibler in Łódź (Towarzystwo Akcyjne Wyrobów Bawełnianych K. Scheiblera w Łodzi) reported a war loss consisting of a rent due for the first nine months of 1914 for the rental of the Company's buildings by 20/22 Konstantynowska St. (now: Legionów St.), which were used as army barracks.
-Cf. Ibid., 4333. - 27 Pursuant to the laws concerning provision of lodgings all unoccupied flats were subject to registration and had to be made available for servicemen and German clerks.
-A general was entitled to a three-room flat, a staff officer to a two-room flat, and a captain to a one-room flat.
-The cost of the lodgings was calculated according to the rank: lodgings of a general cost 3.50 German Marks, lodgings of a captain or a lieutenant half of this cost, i.e. 1.75 German Marks, lodgings of privates and orderlies 0.50 German Marks for three persons.
+26 This refers to Russian administration clerks evacuated to the East as well as to the interned subjects of Germany or Austria-Hungary.
+The Share Society of K. Scheibler Cotton Factories (Towarzystwo Akcyjne Wyrobów Bawełnianych Karola Scheiblera) reported a war loss consisting of a rent due for the first 9 months of 1914 for rental of the Society's buildings by ul.
+Konstantynowska 60/62 (now: ul.
+Legionów), which were used as army barracks.
+See: Ibid., sygn.
+4333.

+27 Pursuant to the laws concerning provision of lodgings all unoccupied flats were subject to registration and had to be made available for servicemen and German clerks.
+A general was entitled to a three-room flat, a staff officer - to two rooms and a captain - to one room.
+Cost of the lodgings was calculated according to the rank: lodgings of a general cost 3,50 German mark, lodgings of a captain or a lieutenant - half of this cost, i.e. 1, 75 German mark, lodgings of privates and orderlies - 0,50 German mark for 3 persons.
 The army of course did not pay for anything.
 Some facilities were occupied throughout the whole war.
-The Posselt Villa belonging to the Zgierz Manufacture Joint-Stock Company (Towarzystwo Akcyjne Zgierskiej Manufaktury) was occupied by the Germans from 17 November 1914 to 13 November 1918.
-Cf. APŁ, KSSWPŁ, 2480. - 28 For example General Gerecke paid three German Marks per day for a room, which before the war had cost 20 Roubles, so he only covered 10% of the due amount.
-Cf. APŁ, KSMŁ, 1806.
+The Posselt Villa belonging to the Zgierz Cotton Factory (Towarzystwo Akcyjne Zgierskiej Manufaktury) was occupied by the Germans from 17 November 1914 to 13 November 1918.
+See: APŁ, KSSWPŁ, sygn.
+2480.

+28 For example General Gerecke paid 3 German mark per day for a room, which before the war cost 20 rouble, so he only covered 10% of due amount.
+See: APŁ, KSMŁ, sygn.
+1806.